scikit-learn/enhancement_proposals/slep009/proposal.rst

 Motivation
 ----------

-At the moment `sklearn` accepts most of the arguments both as positional and keyword arguments.
-For example, both the following are valid:
+At the moment `sklearn` accepts all arguments both as positional and keyword arguments.
+For example, both of the following are valid:

 .. code-block:: python